 What new scientific questions have your results paved the way for?

-Aiman Ayesha: This research explores therapeutic targets by investigating uncharacterized GPCRs, potentially enhancing T cell targeting in cancer and correcting misdirected homing in autoimmune diseases.
+Aiman Ayesha: With this approach, we can now ask how lesser known or uncharacterized GPCRs are involed in guiding T cells to specific tissues.
+We can learn how GPCR signaling might be fine tuned to treat cancer or autoimmunity.
+We can help the T cells to reach the right place at the right time.

 INTERVIEW: Named Talent says the statement above in an interview-style shot, looking slightly off-camera.
 Suggested B.roll:3.3.2